josikie/image-classifier/README.md

 # image-classifier

-Final project for Udacity's AI Programming With Python.
-The model trained can predict what's the image is.
+The final project for Udacity's AI Programming With Python.

+The model trained can predict what the image is.
-Use the terminal App, to determined your own architecture, data folder, and etc.
+Use the terminal App, to determine your own architecture, data folder, etc.